Dwayne Roloson

 During his NHL career, Roloson played for the Calgary Flames, Buffalo Sabres, Minnesota Wild, Edmonton Oilers, New York Islanders and Tampa Bay Lightning.

-He is often affectionately referred to by his fans as "Roli".
+He is often affectionately referred to by his fans as "Roli the Goalie".
 Following Mark Recchi's retirement in 2011, Roloson became the oldest active NHL player at the time and the last active NHL player to have been born in the 1960s.

 Early life and education

-Roloson was born on October 12, 1969 in Simcoe, Ontario.
+Roloson was born on October 12, 1969, in Simcoe, Ontario.
 He graduated from the University of Massachusetts Lowell.

 Playing career

 Pre-NHL, Calgary and Buffalo

 A Hobey Baker Award nominee and National Collegiate Athletic Association All-American while tending goal for University of Massachusetts Lowell, Roloson went undrafted after graduating.
 He was signed as a free agent by the NHL's Calgary Flames in 1994.
 After splitting time between the Flames and their American Hockey League (AHL) counterpart, the Saint John Flames, he was signed as a free agent by the Buffalo Sabres to back up Dominik Hašek.
-Following two years with the Sabres, he was picked up in the 2000 NHL Expansion Draft by the Columbus Blue Jackets.
-Rather than joining the Blue Jackets, Roloson signed with the AHL team of the St. Louis Blues, the Worcester IceCats.
+Following two years with the Sabres, he was picked up in the 2000 NHL expansion draft by the Columbus Blue Jackets.
+Rather than joining the Blue Jackets, Roloson signed with the St. Louis Blues and spent the entire season with their AHL affiliate, the Worcester IceCats.